JavaTMP/JavaTMP/docs/pages/versions/java-bootstrap-template-version-0-0-15.md

 ---
 # {{ page.title }}

+## on
+- Add more cardlet tags to home page
+- Prepare projects for release 0.0.15

 ## e22385a on Apr 12, 2020, 6:05 AM GMT+4
 - Update the following dependencies in package.json:
     - echarts from 4.6.0 to 4.7.0